 What is a burn list?

 A burn list is a letter (or list) of things you want to let go of.
-You then set the list alight to personify the emotion of setting yourself free from them.
+You then set the list alight (or shred it) to personify the emotion of setting yourself free from them.
 Writing a burn letter is a way to say goodbye, forgive, and let go of whatever you feel is holding you back.
 You can use it as a way to release negative emotions by writing them down on paper, rather than keeping those feelings inside.

 Burning letters is actually an ancient practice that has been used for centuries in different cultures around the world.
 It's a way for us to connect with our emotions, and release them from our bodies and minds so that we can move on from them.